Popular West Sussex Village with shopping and surgery

 Last 30 days:

 fernhurst lies in the north-west corner of West Sussex within the South Downs National Park.
 It is just a few minutes drive from Haslemere (55 minutes by train to London Waterloo) and close to the border of Hampshire.
 The A286 runs through its centre dividing the village into west and east.
 The idyllic village green on the eastern side is surrounded by old and beautiful buildings, within walking distance is the Parish Church, pavilion, cricket green and primary school.
-The village provides shops for most day-to-day needs including a post office and chemist.
+The village provides a range of shops, pub, village hall, and regular bus services to both Midhurst and Haslemere.
 More comprehensive shopping and leisure facilities are available in Haslemere.
 The surrounding countryside comprises a mixture of woodland and farmland ideal for sporting and country pursuits, whilst to the south is Chichester famous for its theatre, cathedral and sailing.

 Property descriptions and related information displayed on this page are marketing materials provided by Keats.
 Zoopla does not warrant or accept any responsibility for the accuracy or completeness of the property descriptions or related information provided here and they do not constitute property particulars.
 Please contact Keats for full details and further information.

 Guide Price: The “Guide Price” an indication of the seller’s minimum acceptable price at auction.
 The guide price can be shown in the form of a minimum and maximum price range, or as a single price figure.
 This is subject to change up to and including the day of the auction and will not necessarily be the final selling price at auction.